-V. Türk, "Freedom from Fear...", p.
+96 V. Türk, "Freedom from Fear...", p.
 478.

-should be on progress on the issues covered by the Conclusions.
+93. The Review understandably has found very little by way of reporting on what has been done by the various stakeholders, including NGOs, in giving effect to the various ExCom Conclusions.
+Rather than reporting on implementation of the Conclusions per se, the focus should be on progress on the issues covered by the Conclusions.
 An impressive example in this regard has been what has been achieved by The Centre for Refugee Research of the University of New South Wales Australia in relation to the Conclusion 105 on Women and Girls at Risk.
 While the Centre recognized the achievements of the Women at Risk (WaR) programme introduced in 1989, it was able to document also the problems in its implementation, and the shortcomings in its approach.
-The result was a proposal written by E. Pittaway and L. Bartolomei to introduce a Conclusion on the topic: The Case for a UNHCR Conclusion on "Refugee" Women at Risk" (2005).
+The result was a proposal written by E. Pittaway and L. Bartolomei to introduce a Conclusion on the topic: The Case for a UNHCR Conclusion on "Refugee Women at Risk" (2005).
 Having had the satisfaction of seeing the adoption of a Conclusion on the subject, and further continued financial support from the Australian Government (Australian Research Council), the Centre has now set up an International Working Group on the Protection of Refugee Women and Children to advocate for the implementation of commitments made in the Conclusion and to monitor progress on its implementation.
-It will report on progress at the Annual NGO Consultations.
-This is a demonstration of all the elements of a successful Conclusion: a clear articulation of the reasons for a Conclusion; a consideration of the topic in the Standing Committee (EC/57/SC/CRP.7 of 17 February 2006); further study of the issue in an Informal Consultative Meeting (4 May 2006); and the establishment of an implementation and reporting mechanism.
+It will report on progress at each Pre-ExCom NGO Meeting.
+This is a demonstration of all the elements of successful Conclusion: a clear articulation of the reasons for a Conclusion; a consideration of the topic in the Standing Committee (EC/57/SC/CRP.7 of 17 February 2006); further study of the issue in an Informal Consultative Meeting (4 May 2006); and the establishment of an implementation and reporting mechanism.
 This key issue of follow-up and reporting will be addressed below.

-102. An issue that needs to be addressed by the broader review of ExCom Conclusions is how to give a more meaningful role to NGOs in the process of their elaboration.
+94. An issue that needs to be addressed by the broader review of ExCom Conclusions is how to give a more meaningful role to NGOs in the process of their elaboration.